 Minwoo Cho

 I received my B.S. from KAIST in 2023, where I majored in Mechanical Engineering and minored in Mathematical Sciences.
+I had the honor of being awarded the KAIST Presidential Fellowship.
+(Last updated 2025.9.)

 Email / CV / Github